-Project Number: 2018-B23 Planning: Masterplan/Zoning 5-year Update (Major): Phase II
+Project Number: 2018-B23 Planning: Masterplan/Zoning 5-year Update (Major): Phase III

 Description: The City's Masterplan is a 20-year roadmap for how the City of Mason wishes to evolve over time, and the basis for future budget, policy and ordinance decisions.
 The Masterplan is comprised of professional technical studies, graphics, maps, analysis and recommendations for ensuring that land uses, public facilities and infrastructure investments are well coordinated in a manner that supports the public's health, safety and social/economic/environmental welfare consistent with the community's vision.
-This phase will focus on technical analysis and city ordinance updates.
+This phase will focus on the adoption of the final Masterplan and city ordinance updates.

-Justification: The Masterplan investment is phased over three fiscal years - community engagement and technical analysis in phases one and two (FY2021 and 2022) with the city ordinance updates taking place in phases two and three (FY2022 and 2023).
+Justification: The Masterplan investment is now phased over two fiscal years - community engagement, technical analysis and a draft Masterplan in phases one and two (FY2020-21) with the final adoption and city ordinance updates taking place in Phase 2 two (FY2021-22).